Flutter new version will now offer support for both 64-bit and 32-bit Android apps from a single submission.

 Most of you are already aware of the fact that from the August 1, 2019, Android apps that work on native code and target Android 9 Pie are need to offer a 64-bit version in addition to the 32-bit version at the time of publishing to the Play Store.

 Flutter has already supported 64-bit Android apps.
 With the release of a new version of flutter, now it has added the support for creating Android app bundles that will offer support for both 64-bit and 32-bit from a single submission.

 You can research about the top Flutter-based apps to get more information on how to create separate APK files for both 32-bit and 64-bit devices.

 Flutter 1.7 features a new RangleSlider control that enables developers to select a range of values on a single slider.

 The updated Snackbar widget got an updated look at the Material spec and many new samples were sumped up in the documentation.
 For Cupertino( iOS style widgets), the latest version of flutter has brought a lot of updates.

 Majorly, it has supported the allegiance of the CupertinoPicker and CupertinoDateTimePicker widgets.
-It has also included support for localization of non-English languages.
+It has also included support for the localization of non-English languages.

 You will also notice a number of changes in the text selection and editing experience on iOS irrespective of whether you are using the Cupertino or Material design language.

-The text rendering gets a big update with support for rich typography features that include old style numbers, tabular and stylistic sets, and slashed zeros.
+The text rendering gets a big update with support for rich typography features that include old-style numbers, tabular and stylistic sets, and slashed zeros.

 Look out the below demonstration for better understanding.